telosnetwork/telos-decide/docs/ContractAPI.md

 ## Voter Actions

-The following actions create new voters and handle voting, unvoting, staking, and unstaking.

 ### ACTION `regvoter()`

 Registers a voter to a treasury.
 If the treasury is non-public then a referral is required.

-- `voter` is the name of the voter to register.
+- name `voter`: the name of the voter to register.

-- `treasury_symbol` is the treasury symbol registering the voter.
+- symbol `treasury_symbol`: the treasury symbol registering the voter.

-- `OPTIONAL referrer` is an optional referrer.
+- name `OPTIONAL referrer`: an optional referrer.
 Some treasuries will require a referral in order to access.

 ```
 cleos push action trailservice regvoter '["testaccountb", "2,TEST", null]' -p testaccountb